Stonework, Statues and Monuments Restoration with Fiber Lasers

 Full restoration through acid erosion won’t be possible via the ablation process but could be possible via additive manufacturing and/or the use of a skilled Stonemason.

-The ablation process is ideal for restoring stonework
+Why is the ablation process ideal for restoring stonework?

 The cleaning of stonework typically is an ablation technique, which is fairly easy to describe.
 The area of stone (or similar material) with the surface contamination is focused with the laser beam and the precise amount of debris is ablated from the surface.
 The results of this process can be astonishing and make a fundamental difference to the appearance of the stonework.

 It’s important for the fiber operative to target the surface layer only, so as not to disturb the underlying layers (i.e. the actual stone).
 As the laser beam takes effect, the surface layer contaminants are ablated off.
 The process is performed with absolute precision to deliver a quality finish, which causes no damage to the surrounding stone.

 What are the Advantages of the restoration process?

 Listed below are some of the main advantages of restoring stonework with lasers from SPI:

 - Accuracy, precision and control – laser processes are renowned for their amazing precision and control.
 This is especially important in stonework restoration as ageing stonework needs to be restored with sensitivity.
 This also enables specific areas to be targeted, which may have been subject to damage, whereas other areas many not requirement treatment

 - Chemical free – irrespective of the chemical used in traditional processes there are risks to the user and the item being cleaned.
 Chemical cleaning: